Watkins Glen International

-Watkins Glen International, nicknamed "The Glen", is an automobile race track in the northeastern United States, located in Dix, New York, just southwest of the village of Watkins Glen for which it is named, at the southern tip of Seneca Lake.
-It is long known around the world as the former home of the Formula One United States Grand Prix, which it hosted for twenty consecutive years (1961–1980).
+Watkins Glen International, nicknamed "The Glen", is an automobile race track located in Dix, New York, United States, just southwest of the village of Watkins Glen for which it is named, at the southern tip of Seneca Lake.
+It is the former home of the Formula One United States Grand Prix, which it hosted for twenty consecutive years from 1961 to 1980.
 In addition, the site has also been home to road racing of nearly every class, including the World Sportscar Championship, Trans-Am, Can-Am, NASCAR, the International Motor Sports Association, and the IndyCar Series.
 The facility is currently owned by NASCAR.

 The course was opened in 1956 to host auto races previously held on public roads in and around the village.
-The circuit's current layout has more or less been the same since 1971, with minor modifications after the fatal crashes of François Cevert (1973), Helmut Koinigg (1974) and J.D.
-McDuffie (1991).
+The circuit's current layout has more or less been the same since 1971, with minor modifications after the fatal crashes of François Cevert (1973), Helmut Koinigg (1974) and J. D. McDuffie (1991).

 The site has also hosted several music concerts: the 1973 Summer Jam, featuring The Allman Brothers Band, the Grateful Dead, and The Band and was attended by 600,000 fans; and two Phish festivals: Super Ball IX in 2011 and Magnaball in 2015.

 Layouts

 The Watkins Glen International racecourse has undergone several changes over time, with five general layouts widely recognized over its history.
-Currently, two distinct layouts are used: the "Boot" layout (long course) and the "NASCAR" layout (short course).
+Currently, two distinct layouts are used: the "Boot" layout (long course) and the "1971 Six Hours" layout (short course).